odrama/RoboND-DeepLearning-Project/write_up.md

 - Each Decoder layer consists of a `bilinear upsample` layer, then the output is concatenated with an encoder layer, followed by two `seperable convolution` layers.
 Those are used to upsample the data to higher resolutions.

+Each of those were implemented in their respective functions provided by the starter code, undert he `TODO`s

 #add model architecture#